roysubhankar/visual-domain-adaptation/README.md

 # Unsupervised Domain Adaptation in PyTorch

-This repository contains popular Unsupervised Domain Adaptation (UDA) frameworks implemented with PyTorch.
+This repository contains popular Unsupervised Domain Adaptation (UDA) and related framework implementations in PyTorch.
 This repository will be frequently updated.

 ## Requirements
 Python3.6